xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/God and Theodicy.md

 Charles Darwin explained we can demonstrate existence through chance and necessity, which are at the center of his theory of evolution.

+Also seen in [[Hume in Introduction to Philosophy|David Hume]]'s [[Section XI]]

 <br>

 ## Anselm's Ontological Argument

-The ontological argument, defined so because it starts from the being.
-It's been defined for the first time by Kant.
+The Ontological Argument is defined so because it starts from *being*.
+It has been defined by Kant for the first time.

 Among the *a priori* demonstrations, there's Spinoza's one, too; it starts from substance.